DHRI-Curriculum/guide/template-frontmatter.md

 - [Title of recommended previous workshop](http://www.github.com/DHRI-Curriculum/<workshop>/) (recommended)
 - You can also add other prerequisites here, that can contain links but make sure that the link text is [a descriptive text](<link>)

+## Cheat sheets

+- Links to any shortcut sheets.

 ## Contexts

 ### Pre-reading suggestions